kieranjol/DCPtranscoder/README.md

 # DCPtranscoder
 Transcode those DCPs to a single file!<br>
+Instructions:<br>
+single_reel.py:         Select a directory and ffmpeg will combine your audio and video to a prores.mov<br>
+Interop_multireeler.py: Select the PKL.XML to transcode your audio and video mxfs to a prores.mov.<br>

 EEk!
 New files are currently saved within the package for multireel.py.
 Will fix tomorrow! <br>